saad6742988/VUE/File Structure/README.md

 >>
 >>1. main.js
 >>
->>>>This is our Apstarting point.
+>>>>This is our App starting point.
 In this file, we specify our root component that is App.vue, then this root element is served in our `public/index.html` file.
 >>
 >>2.
 App.vue
 >>